ElmoDFGD/ElmoRim/README.md

 ## Installation

-### Wabbajack Installation
+### Wabbajack installation

 Once pre-installation is completed, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.) or in Skyrim's Steam folder**.
 Placing it on an SSD will speed up the installation process.

-### Downloading and Installing ElmoRim
+### Downloading and installing ElmoRim

 Installing ElmoRim is a straightforward process.
 A Nexus Premium account is strongly advised.
 Download and installation can take a while depending on internet connection and computer specs.
 To install ElmoRim, complete the following steps.

->Wabbajack automatically [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) the Skyrim installation version 1.5.97. **Do not** downgrade the steam install or the modlist yourself.
+>Wabbajack automatically [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) the Skyrim installation version 1.5.97. **Do not** downgrade the steam install or the modlist manually.

-1. Open Wabbajack and click `Browse Modlists`
+1. Open Wabbajack and click `Browse Modlists`.
-2. Tick the `Show Unofficial lists` option in the top right corner of Wabbajack
+2. Tick the `Show Unofficial lists` option in the top right corner of Wabbajack.
 3. Press the download button on ElmoRim and wait for it to download.
 4. Set the installation folder to be somewhere like C:\Games\ElmoRim. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installation go a lot faster.